The Charles P. Wolff Internship

 Meg Camacho

 Meg Camacho is a senior at the University of Illinois at Urbana-Champaign, studying Environmental Economics and Policy with a minor in Business.
-Prior to joining IGPA, Meg interned with LanzaJet and Thinkubator, where she supported projects in corporate affairs, renewable energy, and startup consulting.
-On campus, she is the co-founder and design lead of Her World, a nonprofit developing STEM-focused educational technology for girls.
-She also serves on the executive board of Illinois Enactus, a social entrepreneurship organization, where she leads communications and creative initiatives.
-After graduation, Meg plans to attend law school and pursue a career in environmental advocacy and civic empowerment.
+Prior to joining IGPA, Meg interned with LanzaJet and Thinkubator, where she supported projects in policy research, renewable energy, and corporate sustainability.
+She has worked directly with legislators in Springfield, advocating for policies with the university's Institute of Sustainability, Energy, and Environment.
+On campus, she serves on the executive board of Illinois Enactus, a social entrepreneurship organization, as well as researching the intersection between applied economics and agriculture.
+After graduation, Meg plans to attend law school and pursue a career in environmental and regulatory law.

 Lauren Ravury